 How to Identify a Good Backup Solution

 It’s certainly freaky that all the five backup solutions that GitLab had were ineffective, but this incident demonstrates that a number of things can go wrong with backups.
 The real aim for any backup solution, is to be able to restore data with ease… but simple oversights could render backup solutions useless.
+A backup software should be effective to handle all types of issues and provide enough security.
 This is why you should watch out for the following traits in any backup solution:

 Backup solutions should match your need In the case of GitLabs, automatic backups were made once in every 24 hours.
 Considering the amount of data being added every minute, however, real-time backups would have been perfect for them.
 While not being the best in terms of data-conservation, the last manual backup was performed by the system admin 6 hours before the crash, and so was the most viable option.
 Choosing the right backup solution for your need requires the consideration of the frequency of data-addition, the levels of user activity, and the server load.

 Backup solutions should allow easy, quick restoration The problem with GitLab’s backups stored on its staging environment, was that the replication process was difficult to manage.
 When you’re already burdened with the responsibility of getting your site back up, you shouldn’t be worrying about the restoration process.